February 25, 2019 327

 Once the entrepreneur has developed a product, he has to decide how to price it.
 Unfortunately, there are no easy answers to this.
 Deciding on a price is tricky, and the stakes, are high.
 If the company charges too much, it will make fewer sales; if it charges too little, it will sacrifice profits that it might have gained.
 Price, as one of the elements of the marketing mix (the 4ps), is very important.
-This is due to the fact that it is the only element that creates revenue, while others create costs.
+This is because it is the only element that creates revenue, while others create costs.

 The company’s pricing decisions are influenced by a variety of internal and external factors.
 The firm’s marketing objectives and cost provide a rough indication of what it should charge for its goods or services.
 But before establishing a final price, the firm also considers the level of demand, the nature of the competition, and the needs of wholesalers and retailers who distribute the product to the final customer.